University Emergency Response Team

 The team is made up of staff and student volunteers who train regularly to be able to respond to major incidents affecting the University and wider community, when other emergency services are stretched or unavailable.

 Training focuses on providing the following services during a major incident:

 - disaster surface search and rescue (light rescue)

 - liaison and radio communication links with University building cluster groups

-We run recruitment in February to March each year.
+We usually run recruitment in February to March each year, this was postponed to July for 2022.
 We hold a few open training sessions to allow prospective members to to see if it's for them, before inviting formal applications to join the team.

 Regular training takes place weekly during the academic terms on Monday nights from 5.30pm–7.30pm.
-There are also full day training courses from time to time in subjects such as first aid and general rescue.
+There are also formal training courses on weekends from time to time to gain qualifications in subjects such as first aid and general rescue.

 No previous experience is necessary, but we look for people who work well in a team, are willing to learn, and are committed to attending training.
 All training and relevant equipment is provided.

 If you're keen to join the University's emergency response team, register your interest or contact firstname.lastname@example.org

 For staff who aren't keen to commit to regular training, other opportunities to participate in emergency response at the University can be found on the staff intranet.